-In April 2019 the Government of Nova Scotia passed the new Human Organ and Tissue Donation Act.
-This legislation was proclaimed on June 30, 2020 with enactment to commence Jan.
-18th, 2021.
+In April 2019, the Government of Nova Scotia passed the new Human Organ and Tissue Donation Act.
+This legislation was proclaimed on June 30, 2020 and was enacted on January 18th, 2021.

 The new legislation is a first in North America and has significant positive benefits for donor families and transplant recipients in the Atlantic Provinces and throughout Canada.
 New changes that may impact your clinical practice include: